-The current assumed administrative expense rate is 0.10% of payroll.
+The current assumed administrative expense rate is 0.15% of payroll (up from 0.10% of payroll prior to the experience study).
 This rate, when applied to payroll, is intended to provide an allowance above the cost of funding the benefits to pay for the expense of operating the Plan.